kili-technology/automl/README.md

     --project-id $KILI_PROJECT_ID
 ```

-By default, the library uses wandb to track the training and to track the quality of the predictions.
+By default, the library uses [Weights and Biases](https://wandb.ai/site) to track the training and the quality of the predictions.
-The model is then stored in the cache of the AutoML library in HOME/.cache/kili/automl
+The model is then stored in the cache of the AutoML library in `HOME/.cache/kili/automl`.
-We automatically choose a state of the art model corresponding to the type of ML task.
-Retrieve the annotated data from the project and specialize the best model among the following ones on each task:
+Kili automl training does the following:
+* Selects the models related to the tasks declared in the project.
+* Retrieve Kili's asset data and convert it into the input format for the model.
+* Finetunes the model on the input data.
+* Outputs the model loss

+Here are the supported ML frameworks and the tasks they are used for.

 - Hugging Face (NER, Text Classification)
 - YOLOv5 (Object Detection)